leikareipa/lintulista/README.md

 Lintulista uses the [React](https://reactjs.org/) library for most of its UI.

 Lintulista makes use of certain fonts from [Google Fonts](https://fonts.google.com/): Nunito, Delius, and Beth Ellen.

+Certain icons from [Font Awesome](https://fontawesome.com/) are used in Lintulista's HTML.

 The browser icons used in the Browser compatibility section, above, come from [alrra](https://github.com/alrra)'s [Browser Logos](https://github.com/alrra/browser-logos) repository.